We Love Doodles

 Although the dosage differs depending on your specific dog, a vet will likely start your pet at a low dose and increase it gradually, as needed.

 There are two options for treating dogs with Trazodone.
 The first option is to administer the pill regularly every day to maintain a state of calm over a long period.
-Another option is to administer Trazodone as a preventative measure before a stressful situation.
+Another option is to administer Trazodone as a preventive measure before a stressful situation.

 Luckily, the effects of Trazodone are evident shortly after administration, so your dog will be ready to face its fears after only a short period.
-Keep in mind that you should never give your dog more than one dose within 8 hours.
+Keep in mind that you should never give your dog more than one dose within eight hours.

 Trazodone comes in pill form, which can be difficult to convince some dogs to take.
 If you run into this problem, you can mix the pill into your dog’s food so that it doesn’t notice.
+You’ll also find a wide variety of “pill pockets” available online and in stores.

 Is Trazodone for Dogs Safe?